Ever

 NTT

-will bring out in late 2003 a phone that snaps over the wrist
+brought out a phone in late 2003 that snaps over the wrist

 like a thick bracelet, called the WRISTOMO,